GeeCodez/airbnb-clone-project/README.md

 **Review System**: Post and manage reviews for properties.
 **Database Optimizations**: Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

+#API Security
+Some of the security measures and the importance of using them **Authentication**: Verifies user identity to ensure only registered users access accounts and services.
+**Authorization**:To Restricts access to resources based on user roles **Rate Limiting**: Prevents abuse by limiting requests from the same user or IP **User Data Protection**: Encrypts and secures personal data to prevent leaks and unauthorised access **Payment Security**: Uses secure payment gateways and encryption to protect financial transactions.